-The system just isn’t for me… You see, I have this hankering for freedom and a constant itch under the soles of my feet to see the world…
+The system just isn’t for me… You see, I have this need for freedom and a constant itch under the soles of my feet to see the world…

-Reading other travel blogs, I'd often find a wealth of brilliant "How To's" but not often the travel stories that formed them.
+Reading other travel blogs, I'd often find a wealth of "How To's" but not often the travel stories that formed them.
 The real, feet in the earth type stuff... the soul of the journey.
 The travel stories were the first thing I would search for and more often than not, I was left wanting.
-So, I decided to open up my travel blog as a community space for just that... a place to share our travel stories and memories.
-A place where you can read the stories behind the How To's, the stories of the people guiding you on your journey.
-I hope you enjoy the adventures as much as we have...

 The freedom of travel is intoxicating to me.
 I had my first taste of world travel at the age of 17 when I went on an exchange year to Brazil.
 This started a love affair with world travel that would always leave me wanting.

 My itchy feet held out until I finished uni, then they finally got the better of me.
-I left home for a year in London… that was in 2005.
-You see, each country I visited seemed to elicit a list of more rather than less… and the journey of long-term travel and expat living continued until 2013.
+I left home for '1 year' in London… that was in 2005...
+4 years later I was still there.
+You see, each country I visited seemed to elicit a list of more rather than less.
+My journey of long-term travel and expat living continued straight until 2013, that's 8 years straight on the road, without a home base.
 Not only did I love world travel, I loved writing about it and capturing it.
-Time as a Traveller was born in
+Time as a Traveller was born in 2012, when I moved my memories over from my old Travelpod account (although some are still floating around in the abyss, waiting for me to hit publish).
+Now, I travel from having an actual home base.
+That happens, even travellers get older, and at some point you yearn for a home to come back to after months on the road.
+Unexpectedly, I've found that knowing I have a home to come back to has made me feel more free when I am on the road.

 Where have I been?

-I’ve Travelled to 50+ countries, throughout Europe, Africa, the Middle East, Latin America and North America often alone (although I have done the occasional overland trip), always on a budget and with my backpack strapped to my back.
+I’ve Travelled to 60+ countries, throughout Europe, Africa, the Middle East, South America, Central America and North America, often alone (although I have done the occasional overland trip), always on a budget and with my backpack strapped to my back.

-I’ve lived in Brazil, London, Belfast, Wales, Mexico, and Canada (and had a random stint in Darwin, but that's a story for another day).
+I’ve lived in Brazil, Mexico, London, Belfast, Wales, Canada, and my home country of Australia (with a random stint in Darwin, but that's a story for another day).

 I’ve tried to come home and left again... more than once.
 I’ve tried life every way possible and found that On The Road with my Freedom intact is where I feel most at home, and where my life becomes extraordinary...